wavesplatform/Waves/README.md

  could be switched easily(with two consensus algos out of the box, one could be replaced with an another with just one line of code edited!)

-* Major coins forks are trying to make IPO immediately, often having just one or two pretty controversial feature.
-Scorex is intentionally not production-ready, so please participate in experiments built on top of it, but don't buy tokens unless you are 100% sure what are you doing.
+* New coins are trying to make money immediately, often having just one or two pretty controversial feature.
+Scorex is the free and open tool aiming to make other systems development easier.

 Features
 --------